decasia/qualitative-methods-2018/social anthropology syllabus.md

 ### May 7 — Ethnographic Relationships

 - Borneman, John.
 2011.
 Daydreaming, intimacy, and the intersubjective third in fieldwork encounters in Syria.
 American Ethnologist 38 (2):234-248.
-- Van Wyk, Ilana.
-2013.
-Beyond ethical imperatives in South African anthropology: morally repugnant and unlikeable subjects.
-Anthropology Southern Africa 36 (1-2):68-79.
 - Young, Donna J. 2005.
 Writing Against the Native Point of View.
 In Auto-Ethnographies: The Anthropology of Academic Practices, edited by A. Meneley and D. J. Young.
 203-215.
 Peterborough, Ontario: Broadview Press.

 ### May 10 — Ambivalence

 - Freud, Sigmund.
 1963.
 Mourning and Melancholia.
 In General Psychological Theory: Papers on Metapsychology.
 164-79.
 New York: Collier Books.
-- High, Holly.
-2011.
-Melancholia and anthropology.
-American Ethnologist 38 (2):217-233.

-### May 14 — Ideologies

 - Fanon, Frantz.
 2008.
 The Fact of Blackness.
 In Black skin, white masks.
 Translated by C. L. Markmann.
 82-108.
 New York: Grove Press.

+### May 14 — Ideologies

 - Lorde, Audre.
 1984.
 The Uses of Anger: Women Responding to Racism.
 In Sister Outsider.
 124-133.
 Trumansburg, N.Y.: Crossing Press.
 - Mainardi, Pat.
 1970.
 The Politics of Housework.
 In Sisterhood is Powerful: An Anthology of Writings from the Women's Liberation Movement.
 447-454.
 New York: Vintage.